Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Note:

-• With the default settings of "Identity probe time-out": 120 seconds, and "Restrict client traffic during identity probe": Yes, AD workstation experiences 2-minute network outage every hour once STAS is enabled on Sophos Firewall.
+• With the default settings of "Identity probe time-out": 120 seconds and "Restrict client traffic during identity probe," Yes, the AD workstation experiences a 2-minute network outage every hour once STAS is enabled on Sophos Firewall.

-Next step is to add STAS server.
+The next step is to add the STAS server.

-Collector Port can be checked on STAS Suite> General tab > Listening to the Sophos appliance on Port, as shown below
+Collector Port can be checked on STAS Suite> General tab > Listening to the Sophos appliance on Port, as shown below.

 collector.port